Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

 \subsection{Acknowledgments}

-The author wants to thank Selim Ghazouani for initially suggesting him to work on this subject, and for his constant interest in the present work.
-He also wants to thank Thierry Barbot, Pierre Dehornoy, Charles Fougeron, Charles Frances, Florestan Martin-Baillon, Jean-Marc Schlenker, Andrea Seppi, Nicolas Tholozan and Ne{\v z}a {\v Z}ager Korenjak for interesting discussions around the subject of this paper.
-This work was concluded during a visit at the Institute of mathematics of Marseille (I2M), and the author wants to thank the members of the I2M for their warm welcome.
+The author is grateful to Selim Ghazouani for initially suggesting him to work on this subject and for his constant interest in the present work, and to Pierre Dehornoy and Florestan Martin-Baillon for their careful and helpful comments and suggestions on a first version of this paper.
+He is grateful to the anonymous referees for their very detailed work, resulting in numerous very interesting and helpful remarks and suggestions which significantly improved the manuscript.
+The author also thanks Thierry Barbot, Charles Fougeron, Charles Frances, Jean-Marc Schlenker, Andrea Seppi, Nicolas Tholozan and Ne{\v z}a {\v Z}ager Korenjak for interesting discussions around the subject of this paper.
+This work was concluded at the Institute of mathematics of Marseille (I2M), whose members are thanked for their warm welcome.